steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 That is because Rust compiler infers types for them instead of you.
 If you read the documenations for that already, it will be easy to find how they work.

-With the help of it, the API of Warp becomes very easy and will be similar to use JavaScript arrow functions.
+With the help of it, the API of Warp becomes very easy with clsoures and will be similar to use JavaScript arrow functions.

-But, differnt from JavaScript, it is not easy to make the API defined with it to separate variables and reusable.
+But, differnt from JavaScript, it is not easy to make the closures reusable through the entire project.
 Therefore, we will use **functions** and **macros** instead.

-**5.** We already made a hello API before and learnt how they were made.
+**5.** We already made a hello API and saved it to **hello** variable before and learnt how they were made.
 Let the **Warp** serve it with this.

 **6.** [I prefer to use 0.0.0.0 instead of localhost and its alias 127.0.0.1](https://www.google.com/search?&q=why+use+0.0.0.0+instead+of+localhost) to [dockerize apps easily][How to use Docker with Rust].